gaultier/blog/sha.md

   Range (min … max):    7.784 s …  8.684 s    10 runs
 ```

 That's better but still not great.
 We could apply the tweaks suggested by Intel, but that probably would not give us the order of magnitude improvement we need.
 They cite x1.2 to x1.5 improvements.
+We need more.

 By the way... did you know that in all likelihood, your CPU has dedicated silicon to accelerate SHA computations?
 Let's use that!
 We paid for it, we get to use it!